madhu221b/uva-dl2-team11/blogpost.md

 ## Are these truly ‘long range’ benchmarks?

 The central claim of the paper is that the above datasets provide a benchmark for assessing whether a new method solves the LRI problem.
+While the paper doesn't explicitly describe what makes for a good benchmark, we believe the datasets should satisfy these criteria:
+*

 In this section, we describe the arguments that the authors make in support of this claim, and discuss their strengths and weaknesses.

 TODO add a bit more here about what a good benchmark should look like.